xavierpaulino/oar_simgrid_v1/README.md

 30 windows × 5 load levels × 4 schedulers = 600 runs
 ```

-The execution script compiles the simulator and organizes the generated results automatically.
+The execution script compiles the simulator and organizes the generated results automatically, and stores the results of each window in directory ``.
+The

 ---